JordyMcIntyre/placeos-obsidian-quartz/content/Content/ChatGPT 4o Impact on the Building Industry and Workflow Changes.md

 - "[[Podcast]]"
 - "[[AI]]"
 tags:
-- "#ChatGPT"
+- "#chatgpt"
-- "#AIinConstruction"
+- "#aiinconstruction"
-- "#WorkflowAutomation"
+- "#workflowautomation"
-- "#TechInnovation"
+- "#techinnovation"
-- "#LiveDiscussion"
+- "#livediscussion"
 ---
 🚨Issues with the streaming software, we managed to record the episode, link in comments.